 - Ph.D., University of Minnesota, 2003

-Phil Ford is associate professor of musicology and acting director of graduate studies at the Indiana University Jacobs School of Music.
+Phil Ford is associate professor of music in musicology at the Indiana University Jacobs School of Music.

 Ford previously taught at the University of Texas at Austin, where he was a fellow of the University of Texas Humanities Institute, and at Stanford University, where he was a fellow of the Stanford Humanities Fellows Program.